Hammarn/1MB335/Lab1.md

 ### What is UNIX?
-Unix is an operating system that was originally developed at Bell labs in the 1970s.
-It is based around a "modular design" where tools do very distinct and narrrow tasks.
+Unix is an operating system that was originally developed at Bell Labs in the 1970s.
+It is based around a "modular design" where tools do very distinct and narrow tasks.
 To complete more complex tasks multiple modules are then combined through the use of "pipes" - more about those later.
-If you are interested in learing more about UNIX then you can have a look at the [wikipedia article](https://en.wikipedia.org/wiki/Unix) for UNIX, it's quite thorough and well written.
+If you are interested in learning more about UNIX then you can have a look at the [wikipedia article](https://en.wikipedia.org/wiki/Unix) for UNIX, it's quite thorough and well written.
 ### Why are Unix systems so popular in science?
-While there is no strightforward answer to this question there are some things that are often brought up.
-UNIX (and unix-like systems) in it's design is quite simple and is nowadays very portable.
-This has lead to it being used to run anything from massive high perfomance computer clusters to tiny single board computers such as arduinos & raspberry pis.
-This ubiquity and popularity is probably one reason to why it is still so popular.
-Since the year 2000 Mac computers are also running on apples own Unix system, another popular unix-like system is the Android mobile operating system.
+While there is no straightforward answer to this question there are some things that are often brought up.
+UNIX (and Unix-like systems) in its design is quite simple and is nowadays very portable.
+This has lead to it being used to run anything from massive high-performance computer clusters to tiny single-board computers such as Arduino & raspberry pis.
+This ubiquity and popularity is probably one reason why it is still so popular.
+Since the year 2000 Mac computers are also running on Apple's own Unix system, another popular Unix-like system is the Android mobile operating system.
-While the original UNIX operating system is a comercial system there are many Unix-like operating systems such as Linux which are free and open source (_these are generally based on the Linux kernel_).
+While the original UNIX operating system is a commercial system there are many Unix-like operating systems such as Linux which are free and open-source (_these are generally based on the Linux kernel_).
 The ecosystem of open source and free distribution suits the academic world very well.
-It is not really research if you aren't charing your findings and how you came to your conclusions - that generally includes your code.
+It is not science if you aren't charing your findings and how you came to your conclusions - that generally includes your code.

 #### Using UNIX
 Interaction with UNIX-style systems is typically done through a command-line interface (CLI) - a `terminal` of some sort.
 There is generally no GUI (graphical user interface), though there exist protocols to display graphics through the terminal such as `X11`.